 Jason was born on Nov.
 21, 1981 in MI to parents Kevin Dake and Marilyn Sue (Tinnin) Dake.
 He graduated from Central Michigan University (2004) and the University of Michigan-Flint (2012).
 He lives in Traverse City, Michigan and works at the Dennos Museum Center.

 AFAJAAFAAD.
 James Matthew Dake

 James was born on Nov.
 16, 1983 in MI to parents Kevin Dake and Marilyn Sue (Tinnin) Dake.
-Currently (2005) lives n Mt.
-Pleasant, MI and attending college at Central Michigan University.
-Lives in Ithaca, NY, and works for the Museum of the Earth and Paleontological Research Institute.
+Graduated from Central Michigan University (2006).
 James worked in Ithaca, New York at the Museum of Earth and Paleontological Research Institute from 2007-2009.
-He currently (2011) lives in Davison, Michigan and teaches at the Kingsbury Country Day School in Oxford, Michigan.
+He married Lauren Boardman in 2013.
+They currently (2014) live in Elk Rapids, Michigan.